Feeling the sorrow

 Knowing the feeling will pass

 Sometimes it only takes a minute or two.
 Sometimes it takes more than an hour.
 But I am always able to separate enough from my feelings to focus fully on my practice.
 In other words, yoga always helps me to disconnect enough from whatever I’m feeling to remind me that what I’m feeling is just a feeling.
 It is not forever.
 It will – somehow, someday – pass.
 I will one day feel other than I do right now.

 This is exactly what I did at the last band concert.
-I plan to – over and over again for the next few weeks – make enough space between my feelings that I am able to see and feel and experience all the beauty and sweetness and even (to use Betty Smith’s word) glory of each coming last time.
+I plan to – over and over again for the next few weeks – make enough space between my feelings that I am able to see and feel and experience all the beauty and the sweetness and even (to use Betty Smith’s word) the glory of each coming last time.
 There will be plenty of time to be sad afterwards.
 And after that?
-Well, let’s just say that I know with certainty that blue skies will return.
+Well, let’s just say I know with certainty that blue skies will return.

 If you’d like help dealing with a life transition or becoming spiritually un-stuck, try a few Spiritual Direction sessions with Amy to help you become the best person you can be.